sdkn104/VBA-CSV/VBScript/README.md

 ================

 VBScript version consists of CSVUtils.vbs and CSVUtils_Test.vbs.
-These script files are automatically converted from VBA version by using convert2vbs.vbs.
+These script files are automatically converted from VBA version of v1.7 by using convert2vbs.vbs.
+See README.md of v1.7 (README_v17.md) for the specification of the functions.

 VBScript version is different from VBA version in the following points.
 * `SetCSVUtilsAnyErrorIsFatal False` causes no effect.
 Any Error is always fatal.